-- Difference between Seborrheic Dermatitis And Dandruff
+- The Key Differences between Seborrheic Dermatitis and Dandruff

-Difference between Seborrheic Dermatitis And Dandruff
+The Key Differences between Seborrheic Dermatitis and Dandruff

 Seborrheic Dermatitis and Dandruff are the two conditions that your scalp might be suffering from, and you might be failing to understand which one is bothering you.